-Sometimes after injury or a long illness, the primary organs of the body no longer work properly without support.
-Your doctor may tell you that these organs will not repair themselves.
+Sometimes after injury or a long illness, the main organs of the body no longer work properly without support.
+Your health care provider may tell you that these organs will not repair themselves.

 Treatments to extend life can include the use of machines.
-This equipment does the work of the body organ.
-Examples include:
+This equipment does the work of the body organ, such as:

 - A machine to help your kidneys (dialysis)